Viola Fletcher facts for kids

 Children | 3 |

-Viola Fletcher (née Ford; born May 10, 1914), also known as Mother Fletcher, is the oldest known survivor of the Tulsa race massacre and a supercentenarian.
+Viola Fletcher (née Ford; born May 10, 1914), also known as Mother Fletcher, is the oldest known living survivor of the Tulsa race massacre and a supercentenarian.
 One hundred years after the massacre, she testified before Congress about the need for reparations.

 Contents